 but culture really matters a lot

-When we are at the culture thing.
+Speaking of the culture thing.
 We may differ on why it is important, but probably nobody working in international business would argue it doesn’t matter.

-Self-consciousness about your own and your coworkers’ cultural roots also means a lot.
-When your environment is stable you can learn about everybody’s individual traits.
+Self-consciousness about your own and your co-workers’ cultural roots also means a lot.
+When your environment is stable, you can learn about everybody’s individual traits.

-Leverage common experiences and take time before decisions or evaluations are made.
+Make sure to leverage common experiences and take time before decisions or evaluations are made.

 and you need to be aware of it

-When reporting to somebody from the other side of the world I understood only after a few (unsuccessful) project decisions that naturally we weigh positive and negative arguments in completely opposite ways.
+When reporting to somebody from the other side of the world, I understood only after a few (unsuccessful) project decisions that naturally we weigh positive and negative arguments in completely opposite ways.

-The saying goes – an expert is somebody who has made all possible mistakes.
+As the saying goes – an expert is somebody who has made all possible mistakes.
 I may have not made them all (yet).
 However, working in Amazon’s diverse cultural environment has for sure made me more proficient in management than ever before.

 Remember diversity & mobility!